3 Worst Weight Loss Mistakes You Can Make on the South Beach DietArticle posted in: South Beach Diet South Beach DIY

 While the South Beach Diet is simple to follow, small reoccurring slip-ups can slow down your results and throw you off track.
 To avoid encountering these weight loss mistakes, you can take simple precautions to ensure you are sticking to the guidelines of your weight loss plan.

-Here are five of the worst weight loss mistakes you can make while on South Beach Diet and how to avoid them:
+Here are three of the worst weight loss mistakes you can make while on South Beach Diet and how to avoid them:

 1. Skipping Meals

-A rookie mistake: You think that if you eat only your South Beach Diet entrées and skip out on the recommended three snacks and veggie servings, you’ll lose weight faster.
+A rookie mistake: You think that if you eat only your meals and skip out on the recommended three snacks and veggie servings, you’ll lose weight faster.

 If you find that you’re just not hungry at a certain time of the day, you can adjust your meal and snack times.
 Shift things out so that you’re getting all the food your plan calls for, at a time that works best for your schedule.
 Just be mindful of timing between meals so you don’t get too hungry at any one point in the day and end up overeating to compensate for it.